auchenberg/grunt-dependencygraph/README.md

 - Proper label positioning: Avoid label collisions and make the graph more readable.
 - Arrows on lines between nodes.
 - Better highlighting of dependencies when hovering nodes.
+- Testing!
+Unit tests of D3 render logic, and the grunt-task itself